AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 ## Base images

 The base image you choose will depend on the software requirements of your analysis module.
-You should use a publicly available base image; ideally one that is in active development and well-maintained in order to ensure that your image is secure and up-to-date.
+You should aim to use a publicly available base image that is in active development and well-maintained in order to ensure that your image is secure and up-to-date.
-You should always use a versioned base image to ensure that your analysis module is reproducible, i.e., not the one tagged as `latest`.
+You should always use a *versioned* base image to ensure that your analysis module is reproducible, i.e., not the one tagged as `latest`.

 ## Additional software

 If your analysis module requires additional software that is not available in the base image, you will need to install it in the Dockerfile.
-The easiest way to do this is likely to be to use the same package manager that you used to define the software environment for your analysis module.
+The easiest way to do this is likely to be to use the same tool (`renv`, `conda`, etc.) that you used to define the software environment for your analysis module.
-If necessary, you can also include statements to install software using the system package manager (e.g., `apt-get` for Debian-based images).
+If necessary, you can also include statements to install other software using the system package manager (e.g., `apt-get` for Debian-based images).

 ## R-based images

-If you are working with R, you will likely want to use one of the `rocker/r-ver` or `bioconductor/r-ver` images, which are a set of Docker images that provide complete R environments, tied to a specific version of R and/or Bioconductor.
+If you are working with R, you will likely want to use one of the [`rocker/r-ver` images](https://hub.docker.com/r/rocker/r-ver/tags) or a[`bioconductor/r-ver` image](https://hub.docker.com/r/bioconductor/r-ver/tags) images, which are a set of Docker images that provide complete R environments, tied to a specific version of R and/or Bioconductor.
 The Bioconductor images are especially handy as they include system software dependencies for Bioconductor packages that may not be installed in the `rocker` images, and support binary installation of Bioconductor packages, which can dramatically speed up build times.

 You will want to include the following steps in your Dockerfile: